TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

 module.

-The current working directory -- denoted by an empty string -- is handled slightly differently from other entries on :data:`sys.path`.
+The current working directory -- denoted by an empty string -- is handled slightly differently kutoka other entries on :data:`sys.path`.
 First, if the current working directory is found to not exist, no value is stored in :data:`sys.path_importer_cache`.
 Second, the value for the current working directory is looked up fresh for each module lookup.
 Third, the path used for